tehilare111/dna-check/backend/README.md

 # Exploit the backend
-our djange server contains of apps. each app responsible for different services in our app.
+our django server consists of apps. each app responsible for different services in our app.

 ### dna app
 Our dna app(**dna directory**) is our main app.